Yvonne202202/Coding1/README.md

 Please use Safari to open it (Google Chrome does not load properly).
 ## Project brief
 The project incorporates technology from Sound and Signal processing and 3D graphics.
-The basic 3D graphics engine was created using a simple 2D drawing context.
+The 3D graphics engine was created using a simple 2D drawing context.

 ## Sound Part
 * Maximilian library is used.